kalyan-ch/interview-prep-epi/README.md

 2. Consider left and right skewed trees for complexity analysis
 3. If a parent node exists we can use it to reduce time and space complexity

+### System Design

+#### Key characteristics of distributed systems

+##### Scalability

+Scalability is the capability of a system to grow and manage increased demand - increased data volume, increased amount of work etc., without losing any performance.

+Horizontal scaling is scaling by adding more machines to the existing pool.
+It is easier to scale dynamically this way than vertically.
+MongoDb and Cassandra use horizontal scaling

+Vertical scaling is scaling by adding more power (RAM, Processor etc.) to the existing pool of machines.
+This type of scaling is limited by individual machine capacity.
+Good example is MySQL.

+##### Reliability

+Reliability is the probability a system might fail in a given period.
+A distribute system is reliable if it continues to deliver the services even if one of more software or hardware components fail.
+Achieving this might lead to redundancy.

+##### Availability

+Availability is the time a system remains operational to perform its function in a given period.
+Usually measured in percentages.

+Reliability vs Availability - if a system is reliable it is available.
+However, if it is available, it is not necessarily reliable.

+##### Efficiency

+Efficiency is the performance of a given service or system.

+##### Manageability or Servicability

+This is the simplicity with which a system can be repaired or manitained.
+If this process is too complex or time taking, the availability of the system decreases.

+Ease of diagnosing, ease of making updates and ease of operation also factor into defining the Manageability of a system.

+#### Load Balancing

+Load balancer spreads the traffic across the cluster of servers to improve availability and performance of a system.
+It avoids any server to be a single point of failure and keeps availability high by spreading the traffic.

+It should ideally keep track of all the servers and stop sending traffic to any servers that are down for whatever reason.

+We can add a load balancer at each layer of the system to ulitize full scalability: between clients and web servers, between web servers and app servers, between app servers and database etc.

+Load balancing algorithms chose a backend server by consiering if the server is healthy.
+If there are many servers that are healthy one is chosen using:

+1. Least Connection Method - server with fewest active connections.
+2. Least Responsive Time Method - server with fewest active connections and least average response time.
+3. Least Bandwidth Method - server with least amount of traffic measured in Mbps
+4. Round Robin Method - cycle through list of servers and issue request to the next server. starts from beginning if it reaches the end.
+5. Weighted Round Robin Method - same as the above but each server is assigned a weight based on processing capacity and the LB selects next heaviest server
+6. IP Hash - a hash of IP addresses of servers is maintained and request is redirected to one of them.